gyulanemeth/bluefox.email/aws-concepts/delivery-notifications.md

 It's important to note that delivery notifications confirm [delivery](/email-sending-concepts/deliverability.md) to the recipient's mail server, not to the recipient's inbox.
 The distinction matters because successful delivery to a mail server doesn't guarantee inbox placement, the message could still be filtered to spam or rejected by subsequent internal filters.

-## Benefits of Using Delivery Notifications
+## Benefits of Using SES Delivery Notifications

 Implementing delivery notifications provides several advantages for email senders: